-The following is a list of resources and information which offer ideas and tools to support routines, stay socially connected and to support mental health during this period of isolation and physical distance.
+A list of resources and information based on a December 15 webinar by the Bloorview School Authority, the Toronto District School Board and Holland Bloorview Kids Rehabilitation Hospital.
+It lists ideas and tools to support routines, stay socially connected and to support mental health during this period of isolation and physical distance.

 Please contact community providers directly with program-specific questions.

-Programs & Supports Available during the Holidays:
+Programs & Supports Available during the Holidays

+Autism Ontario

-Autism Ontario - Has a number of activities going on during the holiday break including Kwanzaa Craft Kit, Teen Christmas Trivia, Parent & Caregiver Paint Night, Winter Party, Sing-Along with young ones.
-See all events Here.
+Has activities going on during the holiday break including Kwanzaa Craft Kit, Teen Christmas Trivia, Parent & Caregiver Paint Night, Sing-Along with young ones.
+See all events here.